-In collaboration with Adam Gazzaley, John Bargh, Jeremy Gray, and Mark Geisler, his lab is evaluating theoretical developments (e.g., Morsella's Supramodular Interaction Theory which appeared in Psychological Review) regarding consciousness and the brain using behavioral and neuroimaging techniques.
-In addition, with the assistance of the neurologist Stephen Krieger and colleagues at the UCSF Memory and Aging center, the lab is examining the implications that SIT and the lab's research has for disorders of awareness and disorders involving action selection (e.g., frontotemporal dementia).
+In collaboration with Adam Gazzaley, Morsella is evaluating theoretical developments (e.g., Passive Frame Theory) regarding consciousness and the brain using behavioral and neuroimaging techniques.
+(Passive Frame Theory was introduced to the literature as a target article in Behavioral and Brain Sciences [see publication below].)
+In addition, with the assistance of the neurologist Stephen Krieger and colleagues at the UCSF Memory and Aging center, he is examining the implications of the theory for the study of disorders of awareness and disorders involving action selection (e.g., frontotemporal dementia).